Insight • Search & content

 Content repurposing workflow

-The most efficient multimedia strategy starts with one core piece and systematically creates derivatives:
+The most efficient multimedia strategy starts with one core piece and then turns it into derivatives:

 1. Research and plan the core content piece